kotfu/dye-your-shell/CONTRIBUTING.md

 3. Review and update `CHANGELOG.md`.

+4. Push the **develop** branch to github.

-4. Update and close the milestone corresponding to the release at [https://github.com/kotfu/shell-themer/milestones](https://github.com/kotfu/shell-themer/milestones)
+5. Update and close the milestone corresponding to the release at [https://github.com/kotfu/shell-themer/milestones](https://github.com/kotfu/shell-themer/milestones)

-5. Push the **develop** branch to github.

 6. Create a pull request on github to merge the **develop** branch into **main**.
-Wait for the checks to pass
+Wait for the checks to pass.
+Do not merge the pull request from the GitHub UI.

+7. In your local repo, tag the last commit on your develop branch with the release number

-7. Merge the **develop** branch into the **main** branch and close the pull request.
+8. Merge the **develop** branch into the **main** branch in your local repo.
+Make sure you do a fast-forward merge.
+That should result in the tagged commit being present on both the **develop** and **main** branches.

+9.  ???
+See what happens to the pull request, it's been merged, do you just close it now?

-8. Create a new release on Github, and have it create the new tag when you publish the release.
+10. Create a new release on Github with the tag you have pushed.
 Publish the release.

-9. Switch to the **main** branch, and fetch the changes, including the newly created tag
+11. Switch to the **main** branch in your local repo.

-10. Build source distribution, wheel distribution, and upload them to testpypi:
+12. Build source distribution, wheel distribution, and upload them to testpypi:
 ```
 $ invoke pypi-test
 ```

 1. Build source distribution, wheel distribution, and upload them to pypi:
 ```
 $ invoke pypi
 ```

 1. Switch back to the **develop** branch.

 2. Add an **Unreleased** section to the top of `CHANGELOG.md`.
 Push the change to github.